What is a voice bot?

 Answer: No. Once you have gathered all the information you have to give the customer and created a series of questions to pinpoint accurately & as fast as possible what the customer wants, building the bot is easy.
 There are tonnes of tools such a Speech Recognition and Intent Analysis that can easily understand your customer and provide answers.

 The developer will essentially create a flow, decide where to use tools such as speech recognition and intent analysis.
-Then add in personality, maybe using humor or designing replies, filler phrases etc. And in about 12- 20 days, you can have a voice bot created, tested and ready for action.
+Then add in personality, maybe using humor or designing replies, or filler phrases.
+And in about 12- 20 days, you can have a voice bot created, tested and ready for action.

 The critical part of developing your bot, I strongly believe, happens long before your developer starts creating the bots flow, during these three critical steps:

-- Designing your qs in such a way that it is not tedious.
+- Designing your questions in such a way that it is not tedious.

 - Finding your proper knowledge base.